d8adrvn/smart_sprinkler/24_Zone_Controller/README_24_Zone_Irrigation_Controller.md

 * What if you want to run your lawn irrigation on a different schedule than your drip irrigation?
 No problems.
 Just install the Irrigation Scheduler App for your lawn (rename it something like Lawn Irrigation Scheduler) and install the app a second time for the drip irrigation (rename it something like Drip Irrigation Scheduler).

-* The Arduino runs on 9V power.
-The sprinkler valves run on 24V power which is connected and daisy chained through the relays.
+* The Arduino runs on 9V DC power.
+Your relays may require on 5V DC, which can be supplied by the Arduino 5V pin or require an additional 12V DC or 24V DC power supply, depending on which relay board you purchase.
+The sprinkler valves run on 24V AC power which is connected and daisy chained through the relays.
 Be sure to keep them straight.

 * The Arduino 9V power supply (transformer) can be purchased at Amazon by searching for "Arduino Power Supply".
 CAUTION: There are 9V power supplies availble on Amazon that do not work for the Arduino (they are made for musical instrament controllers) and some that perform very poorly on Arduino.
 Be sure to read the reviews!